James E. McPherson

 James Edwin McPherson (born January 20, 1953) is an American government official and retired United States Navy rear admiral.
-He served as the General Counsel of the Army from January 2, 2018 to March 24, 2020.
+He served as the General Counsel of the Army from January 2, 2018, to March 24, 2020.
 He served as the United States Under Secretary of the Army from March 25, 2020, to January 20, 2021, and in acting capacity from July 23, 2019, to March 24, 2020.
 He served as Acting United States Secretary of the Navy from April 7, 2020, to May 29, 2020, following the resignation of Thomas Modly.

 Education

 McPherson is a native of San Diego.
 He graduated from San Diego State University in 1977 with an undergraduate degree in public administration.
 He received his Juris Doctor (J.D.) in 1981 from the University of San Diego School of Law, and in 1991, he was awarded a Master of Laws degree in Military Law from The Judge Advocate General's Legal Center and School at the University of Virginia, Charlottesville, Virginia.
+He was awarded the Degree of Doctor of Laws (honoris causa) by King University in 2023.